-It may face the English Channel, rather than the Med, but the coast around Torquay has long been dubbed the English Riviera; famous for palm trees, piers and russet-red cliffs.
-At first glance, Torquay itself is the quintessential English seaside resort, a mild microclimate and an azure circle of bay have drawn visitors from far and wide.
-Combined all this with these luxury hotels makes the perfect choice.
+It may face the English channel, rather than the med, but the coast around Torquay has long been dubbed the English riviera; famous for palm trees, piers and russet-red cliffs.
+At first glance, Torquay itself is the quintessential English seaside resort, a mild microclimate and an azure circle of bay.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1 - From your chosen joining point your feeder vehicle will take you to the designated interchange point where your holiday begins.
-After joining your holiday coach, head to the south coast for a 6 night stay with breakfast & dinner.
+After joining your holiday coach, head to the south coast for your 3, 4, 5 or 6 night stay with breakfast & dinner.

-Days 2 - 6 - At leisure in Torquay with 3 included excursions.
+Days 2 - 3 (or 4, 5 or 6) At leisure in Torquay with 2 included excursions.